 Work in Progress:

-- SysML v2 API and Services RFP: Complements the SysML v2 RFP and specifies the requirements for an API that includes services to operate on SysML v2 models and connect SysML v2 models with models in other disciplines.
+- SysML v2.0 API & Services: Complements the SysML v2 RFP and specifies the requirements for an API that includes services to operate on SysML v2 models and connect SysML v2 models with models in other disciplines.
 The API shall be implemented by SysML v2 modeling environments and shall support a wide range of operations related to model query, construction, view/viewpoint management, analysis, management and transformation for SysML v2 models.